saurabh-chakrabarthi/hermes/README.md

 * **DuplicatedPayment**: The user that booked the payment has already a payment in the system.
 * **AmountThreshold**: The amount of the payment is bigger than 1.000.000$

-The application should show if any of this "quality check" criteria are not met.
+The application shows if any of this "quality check" criteria are not met.

-Besides "quality check", we also want to check for "over" and "under" payments [1]:
+Besides "quality check", it also checks for "over" and "under" payments [1]:

 * An **over-payment** happens when the user pays more than the tuition amount we introduced in the booking portal.
 * An **under-payment** is just the opposite.

-As in the quality check, we want the application to show if the payment is an "over" or an "underpayment".
-As a final step, we want to add to the amount some fees depending on the magnitude of the amount, this fees are:
+As a final step, we add to the amount some fees depending on the magnitude of the amount, this fees are:

 * if the amount < 1000 USD: 5% fees
 * if the amount > 1000 USD AND < 10000 USD: 3% fees